AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 0

-Note: this example uses one Chain, which includes Frames with temporal ID equal to 0.
+**Note:** This example uses one Chain, which includes Frames with temporal ID equal to 0.
+{:.alert .alert-info }

 L2T1 Full SVC with occasional switch